dpezely/url-shortener-service/README.md

 skipping offensive words in various natural languages as well as offering vanity URIs as a premium product to generate revenue potentially paying for the whole thing.)

+Repeat steps within this subsection again, but create an empty .txt file by omitting the URL.
+When visiting the short URL, your browser should report `HTTP 404 Not Found` status.
+The log message from Docker container should indicate that it's reserved:

+> **reserved** path=short/BA.txt

 ## License